nuket/ffmake/docs/README.rst

   But it's got a hell of a steep learning curve for anyone else.

   Try adding a link to a pre-built system static library.
   I tried it once.
 Good luck with that.
+You just have to build it yourself, and define the gyp rule to do it.

 * SCons is good, but it doesn't generate native project files, so you get to do all your work at the command line.
 It's